netsec-ethz/scion-quic-multipath_I-D/draft-zaeschke-scion-quic-multipath.md

 (because IP/port are the same), then it may implicitly accept the new path and send the requested data to a victim.

-This attack requires the attacker to have control over an AS that is en-route between client (victim) and server.

 Mitigation:

+This attack requires either spoofing of the client's IP address (when the attacker is in the same AS as the client), spoofing of a border router's IP address (when the attacker is in the server's AS), or injection of a path (which requires control over an AS that is en-route between the client and server).
 - A QUIC(-MP) library must consider all attributes (not just the 4-tuple) when checking for a change in the network address.
 This would then trigger path validation, and the attack